-At the 2012 ICML conference, Wagstaff wrote an excellent little position paper calling for “Machine Learning that Matters” (besides the paper, there’s also an online forum).
+At the 2012 ICML conference, Wagstaff wrote an excellent little position paper calling for “Machine Learning that Matters”.
 In it, she points out (with little argument from the gallery) that machine learning papers typically proceed as follows: Find a dataset for a problem that is only partially solved, invent or improve an algorithm to solve this problem such that some improvement on some standard metric is made on that dataset, write it up and publish.
 Repeat until tenured.

 She then goes on to list some of the challenges to socially relevant machine learning, and calls for a renewed focus on real-world data in the machine learning literature.
 She also calls for metrics that reflect the real world impact of the technology (think, instead of “F-Measure”, of something like “gallons of water sanitized” or “doses of vaccine distributed”).
 Finally, she provides a very nice list of challenge problems for machine learning researchers, which we’ll get to later.
 Definitely read the whole paper, which is very accessible to non-experts, to get the full-fat version of the argument.
 For now, though, I’m going to play devil’s advocate a bit with Wagstaff’s excellent work.
 I’m not doing this to be argumentative, as I mostly agree with everything she is saying.
 Rather, I’m going to use it as a jumping off point to maybe inspire some of the work she’s hoping will happen.

 Sympathy for the Devil